nasa-gibs/image-compression-research/README.md

 A deep dive into the pros, cons, and performance evaluation of these compression algorithms will be performed.

-A poster was presented at AGU 2024 highlighting our work on compression, which can be found [here](./docs/figures/agu-2024-v0.0.3.pdf).
+A poster was presented at the 2024 Fall Meeting of the American Geophysical Union (AGU) highlighting our work on compression, which can be found [here](./docs/figures/agu-2024-v0.0.3.pdf).